-Warm-up: First practice a Marjaryasana-Bitilasana (Cat-Cow Pose) flow for 4–8 breaths.
+Warm-up: Ready to build strength and prevent dead butt syndrome?
+Start by practicing a Marjaryasana-Bitilasana (Cat-Cow Pose) flow for 4–8 breaths.
 Move to lying on your back, interlace your hands behind your head, and take slow bicycle movements, connected with your ujjayi breath for 10–20 counts.
 Then lace your hands behind one thigh and slowly bend and straighten that leg 4 or more times to lengthen the hamstrings.
 Repeat on the second side.
 To warm up your wrists and ankles, slowly circle your hands and feet to your joints’ range of motion.

 Begin your Bridge flow by placing your feet on the floor close to your seat and hip distance apart.
 On an inhale, dig your heels into the earth and lift your hips and arms.
 On the exhale, slowly lower your hips and arms, and repeat.
 Erin suggests playing with energetically pulling the heels toward your back or out to the sides.
 You can try placing your hands on the outer seat to determine what works for you.
 If you’re feeling stable, try lifting one leg up to Tabletop (pictured) and repeating on the other side in a slow march, keeping the hips as stable as you can.
 Work with 3–5 rounds of this series.
 This flow is a great way to engage your gluteus medius (the outer side of the seat).

 Afterward, take 5 breaths in Constructive Rest by knocking your knees to center.
 Then hug in your knees and rock back and forth, eventually coming to sit, then stand.